svgdotjs/svg.js/README.md

 ### Text element
-Text elements can be created with a single style applied.
+Text elements can be created with an object as the first argument defining the 'text' content, 'x' and 'y':
 ```javascript
 var text = draw.text({
   text: "svg\nto\nthe\npoint.",